jz20/chess/README.md

 # chess

-This is my programming project:
+This is my programming project.
 Step 1: program the functionalities of a chess game <- CURRENT